-The Educational Leadership and Policy Program uses the American Psychological Association (APA) style manual.
-Ensure that you are using the most current style manual for your work (7th edition).
-Access the OWL APA guide at Purdue University or the APA Quick Citation Guide from Penn State to review APA style requirements.
+The Educational Leadership and Policy unit uses the American Psychological Association (APA) Publication Manual, Seventh Edition.
+Ensure that you are using the most current style manual, which is a required text in multiple courses.
+Access the Purdue University Online Writing Lab (OWL) APA guidelines or the APA Quick Citation Guide from Penn State to review APA style requirements.
 There are additional resources online to help with APA citations and styling.
-You can also purchase the APA manual.
+You can also purchase the APA manual: